-SPIN 2 Spray Rinses
+SPIN Medium to High Speed, 2 Spray Rinses

 Permanent Press Cycle

 This cycle features a COOL DOWN rinse that occurs before the total wash time has elapsed.
 The cool down rinse helps to keep wrinkles from setting into synthetic fabrics and clothes with a permanent press finish.